interlockledger/specification/ILTags/README.md

 It is important to notice that the TagID of all implicit tags will be always smaller than 16.

-The definition of the TagIds are:
+The definition of the TagIDs are:

 TagID | Type | Size | Value Type | Tag name | ASN.1 Equivalent
 ----- | ---- | ---- | ---------- | -------- | ----------------